12 Ways to Make the Most Out of a Virtual Career Fair

 With this expert advice in hand, you’ll navigate the new waters of virtual career fairs with ease.
 You never know—it just might get your foot in the door of a field you’re vying for or even land you the job of your dreams.

-If you’re ready to put what you’ve learned above to the test, register today for our next virtual career fair event—coming to a device near you on Tuesday, August 24, 2021.
+If you’re ready to put what you’ve learned above to the test, visit the virtual career fair page for more information on our next event.

 LinkedIn is a registered trademark of LinkedIn, Inc.